-In total, the annual FY2023 proposed budget for the Health Enterprise and General Funds is expected to be \$5.96 billion, \$90.1 million higher than the FY2022 budget of \$5.87 billion.
-Expenses within the General Fund are decreasing by \$38.3 million from the FY2022 adopted budget.
-This net decrease is due to certain transportation-related expenditures budgeted within public safety offices being allocated to the County's new Transportation Home Rule Tax Special Purpose Fund ("Transportation Fund") in accordance with Article IX, §11 of the Illinois Constitution and the County's Analysis of Safe Roads Amendment Expenditures Report.
-A portion of this reduction will be offset by increases in General Fund expenses, including higher employee costs and overall increases in supplies and materials costs.
-Though contributions to the pension fund will be lower in FY2023 due to an increase in the pension fund's assets, the County's supplemental pension payment of \$311.7 million in FY2023 will continue to move the pension fund toward full funding.
+In total, the annual FY2023 adopted budget for the Health Enterprise and General Funds is \$5.97 billion, \$98.3 million higher than the FY2022 budget of \$5.87 billion.
+Expenses within the General Fund are decreasing by \$35.2 million from the FY2022 adopted budget.
+This net decrease is due to certain transportation-related expenditures budgeted within public safety offices being allocated to the County's new Transportation Home Rule Tax Special Purpose Fund ("Transportation Fund") in accordance with Article IX, §11 of the Illinois Constitution and the County's Analysis of Safe Roads Amendment Expenditures increase in the pension fund's assets, the County's supplemental pension payment of \$311.7 million in FY2023 will continue to move the pension fund toward full funding.